Alexander Ovechkin

 Biography of Alexander Ovechkin

-Alexander Ovechkin (known as Alexander the Great, Ovi, or the Great Eight by his fans) is one of the best forwards in modern hockey history.
+Alexander Ovechkin (known as Alexander the Great, Ovi, or the Great Eight by his fans) is one of the greatest forwards in modern hockey history.
 He is skilled, fast, and incredibly accurate.
-His physical style of play, often criticized, leads his teams to victories, and his signature toothless smile has sparked many girls' interest in hockey.
+His physical style of play, often criticized, leads his teams to victories, and his signature toothless grin has gotten many fans hooked on hockey.
 On April 6, 2025, Ovechkin broke Wayne Gretzky's 31-year record to become the NHL's top scorer with 895 goals.

 NHL Star Alexander Ovechkin